Arriving by plane with your pet or service animal.

-Those who wish to arrive by plane, and who wish to travel with their pets (either in the cabin, if a small animal, or in cargo) should contact their air carrier as soon as possible to ascertain if the airline can transport the animal.
-With Bonaire’s consistent warm weather, some airlines will place restrictions on transporting pets in the cargo hold of planes, as the temperature can simply become to high for the animals.
+Those who wish to arrive by plane with their pets (either in the cabin, if a small animal, or in cargo) should contact their airline as soon as possible to find out if the airline can transport the animal.
+With Bonaire’s consistently warm weather, some airlines will place restrictions on transporting pets in the cargo hold of planes, as the temperature can simply become too high for the animals.
 Additionally, many airlines will restrict the number of small animals that can be carried on into the cabin (per flight).

 Once you have ascertained that travel with your pet is possible, you will also need to get your pet “chipped.”
-This means that a small identifying micro-chip is placed under the pet’s skin and this procedure can be done by your animal’s vet.
+This means that a small identifying microchip is placed under the pet’s skin.
+This procedure can be done by your animal’s vet.
 All pets coming into Holland, and this includes Bonaire as one of the BES Islands, must have chips in place.
 If your pet is not chipped, then the airline can deny boarding at your point of origin.

-Finally, it is recommended that your veterinarian or local authority completes and signs the Bonaire Veterinary Certificate.
+Finally, for pets originating in the United States, it is recommended that your veterinarian or local authority completes and signs the Bonaire Veterinary Certificate.
 You may download this document by clicking here (available in PDF format in both Dutch and English).
+Please note: The English translation is written directly after the Dutch words.
+Furthermore, the rabies vaccine has to be given at least 21 days before flying to Bonaire.
+You also need a health certificate from your vet before entering Bonaire.
+For any additional questions regarding the bringing your pet to Bonaire, please contact one of the vets listed below.

 Should you require vet care for your pet while on Bonaire, there are two vets: